Matt Lodder

-Matthew C. Lodder (born 1980) is a British senior lecturer in art history and theory, director of American studies and a tattoo expert at the University of Essex.
-He is also a exhibition curator and one of the University of Essex's Public Voice Scholars.
+Matthew C. Lodder (born 1980) is a British senior lecturer in art history and theory, director of American studies and an expert in the history of tattooing at the University of Essex.
+He is also an exhibition curator and one of the University of Essex's Public Voice Scholars.
 Lodder completed his PhD in 2010, having submitted a thesis entitled Body Art: Body Modification as Artistic Practice.
 Lodder is a Fellow of the Royal Historical Society.

+In 2018, Lodder served as the presenter of 'Art of Museums' for German TV channel ZDF.

+Lodder's podcast 'Beneath the Skin' was awarded "Best History Podcast" at the Independent Podcast Awards 2023.

+In 2021, he explained to the Guardian how a student in California had impersonated him for years, stealing his academic work and even copying his tattoos.